Herschbach, Wallmerod: Geography

-The community lies in the Westerwald between Montabaur and Hachenburg.
+The municipality lies in the Westerwald between Montabaur and Hachenburg.
 Herschbach has two outlying centres named Wahnscheid and Lochheim.

 History

 In 1290, Herschbach had its first documentary mention as Haderichsbach.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

-Running right through the community is Bundesstraße 8, linking Limburg an der Lahn and Hennef (Sieg).
+Running right through the municipality is Bundesstraße 8, linking Limburg an der Lahn and Hennef (Sieg).
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne–Frankfurt), some 11 km away.

+Herschbach had a stop at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn) which is out of service for passenger train and deconstructed between Wallmerod and Westerburg, today nearest train stops are Steinefrenz (line RB29) and Westerburg (line RB90).

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.